"The standout singer was Keely Futterer ... who knocked out the bravura “Bel raggio lusinghier” from “Semiramide ... with total command."

 Soprano, "KEELY FUTTERER, a native of Arkansas, is charging up the ladder of vocal-music prominence."

 Ms. Futterer has been praised by Opera News as a “high-quality lyric soprano with a keen verbal nuance,” and has been seen in performances across the globe in China, Italy, and the United States.
 Career highlights of Ms. Futterer include the leading ladies of Elle in La Voix Humaine, the title role of Suor Angelica, Adina in L’elisir d’amore, and Countess Almaviva in Le nozze di Figaro.
 She received critical acclaim for her role debut of Marie in La fille du régiment at Opera Saratoga, where she was reviewed as having “one of the most gorgeous voices you can imagine with charm to match.
 Hers [was] a performance you will remember and speak about for years.”
-She has also performed an array of new opera, in addition to the classics, such as Isabella Beecher in Victoria Bond's Mrs. President.
-Ms. Futterer has also portrayed The Witch Mother in the American premiere of Philip Glass’s The Witches of Venice, and in 2017, she was part of the New Works Forum in NYC with American Lyric Theatre, premiering the role of Sara Turing in The Life and Death(s) of Alan Turing.
+She has also performed an array of new opera, in addition to the classics, such as Isabella Beecher in Victoria Bond's Mrs. President, the Witch Mother in the American premiere of Philip Glass’s The Witches of Venice, and in 2017, she was part of the New Works Forum in NYC with American Lyric Theatre, premiering the role of Sara Turing in The Life and Death(s) of Alan Turing.

 Ms. Futterer has also had success in competition; she won 3rd place out of over 70 competitors in Pheonix Art Network: Bologna International Voice Competition in Bologna, Italy, and was awarded an additional, discretionary prize by the Varna State Opera.
-She was a semi-finalist at the Midwest Regional MET Auditions, won first place in the Friends of Eastman Opera Competition in, placed 4th and won the Audience Favorite Award in the Rochester Classical Idol Competition, and took 2nd place for the American Prize.
-In recent years, she won first prize in Lyra New York's Mozart Competition in both the aria and art song categories, and also placed first in Opera Mississippi’s John Alexander National Vocal Competition.
+She was a semi-finalist at the Midwest Regional MET Auditions, won first place in the Friends of Eastman Opera Competition, was a finalist and won the Audience Favorite Award in the Rochester Classical Idol Competition, and took 2nd place for the American Prize.
+In recent years, she won first prize in Lyra New York's Mozart Competition, in both the aria and art song categories, and also placed first in Opera Mississippi’s John Alexander National Vocal Competition.

-A passionate interpreter of concert work, Ms. Futterer has covered Renée Fleming for the world premiere of Kevin Puts’ Letters from Georgia with the Eastman Philharmonic, was soloist for Mahler’s Symphony IV also with the Eastman Philharmonic, and performed Barber’s Knoxville: Summer of 1915 with the Arkansas Symphony Orchestra.
-She has also sung numerous other oratorio and concert engagements such as the Mozart Requiem, Bach’s solo cantata for soprano, BWV 51: Jauchzet Gott in allen Landen, Handel's Messiah, Orff's Carmina Burana, and Brahms' Deutches Requiem, as well as scenes and aria concerts around the United States, China, and Italy.
+A passionate interpreter of concert work, Ms. Futterer has covered Renée Fleming for the world premiere of Kevin Puts’ Letters from Georgia with the Eastman Philharmonic, was the soloist for Mahler’s Symphony IV, also with the Eastman Philharmonic, and performed Barber’s Knoxville: Summer of 1915 with the Arkansas Symphony Orchestra.
+She has also been the soloist for other oratorio and concert engagements such as the Mozart Requiem, Bach’s solo cantata for soprano, BWV 51: Jauchzet Gott in allen Landen, Handel's Messiah, Orff's Carmina Burana, and Brahms' Deutches Requiem, as well as scenes and aria concerts around the United States, China, and Italy.
 In 2019, Ms. Futterer had the great honor to work the Lynx Project on their Autism Advocacy Concert Series, where she performed the world debut of two song cycles, both written expressly for her voice.